Acing Role-Play Interviews: 7 Steps for Guaranteed Success

-1) You will be given a briefing document that outlines the scenario and your objectives and will be given 20-30 minutes to prepare.
+1) You will be given a briefing document that outlines the scenario and your objectives.
+You will be given 20-30 minutes to prepare.

-2) You will then begin the role-play.
-(Usually with one of the assessors – often this will be the line manager for one of the roles that’s being recruited.)
+2) You will then begin the role-play exercises.
+(Usually with one of the assessors.
+Often the assessor will be the line manager for one of the roles that are being recruited.)

-3) At the end of the exercise you will be scored on your performance and that feedback will be factored in to the cumulative results of the interview/assessment centre.
+3) At the end of the role-play exercises, you will be scored on your performance, and that feedback will be factored into the cumulative results of the interview/assessment centre.

 Samantha, who does a similar job for a different boss, always seems to get plenty of time with him – reviewing performance, action planning, different projects, extra responsibility.
 She’s even spent some time in another part of the organisation for a couple of weeks on secondment.

-You are determined to tackle your manager about this.
-An opportunity has just cropped up to sit down with him/ her.
+You are determined to talk to your manager about this.
+An opportunity has just cropped up to sit down with them.
 Your task is to influence your manager to give you more time to develop you.
-Make sure you get a firm commitment such as the first ‘coaching’ session put in the diary.”
+Make sure you get a firm commitment such as the first ‘coaching’ session put in the diary.

 These are very simple examples of two of the most common role-play scenarios.
 For highly-detailed practice role-plays and to learn elite role-play techniques you should take a look at the Role-Play Masterclass.

 This is absolutely crucial as any misconceptions or misunderstandings that you make as you rush to begin preparing can undermine all your subsequent efforts in this exercise.
-The above example role-plays are both quite simple, but for the role-plays used for more senior recruitment can be extremely demanding and complicated.
+The above example role-plays are both quite simple, but the role-plays used for a senior recruitment process can be extremely demanding and complicated.

 Fully understand what is expected of you during this exercise.
 What role are you being asked to assume?
 Be absolutely clear on what you are being asked to do before you attempt it.

-So take a breath and be sure you fully understand the brief before you begin to prepare.
+Be sure you fully understand the brief before you begin to prepare.
 If necessary, ask one of the assessors to clarify.
-(Some points are deliberately ambiguous, so only ask if you’re sure it’s not something obvious.)
+(Some points are deliberately ambiguous, so only ask if you are sure it is not something obvious.)

-This is huge.
-There is always lots of information that isn’t included in the brief and it’s your job to uncover and address it.
-Questions that start like this are worth their weight in gold:
+There is always lots of information that are not included in the brief and it is your job to uncover and address them.
+Questions that start like this are worth spending time on: